 However, if the female is receptive, they may accept each other briefly and not fight.
 They stay together for a few hours before the male leaves and returns to their nest and tunnels.
 Most females will become pregnant by spring.

 They eat chewed-up worms that are brought to them by their mother.
-They will start to explore the burrows near the nest.
+They will start to explore the caves near the nest.
 They are almost ready to leave their mother at about six weeks, and their aggressive instincts kick in.
 Once the mother has enough of them, they will be expelled from the tunnels.

 Young moles spend a lot of time moving above ground, trying to find a new territory.
 Many are preyed upon by birds, especially owls and other birds of prey.

 If they are lucky, they may be able to find an empty burrow, but they will have to dig their own if not.